eiriklid/Image-Segmentation-MOEA/README.md

 	- [] Fitness for segment
 		- [] Find centroid
 		- [] Find border-pixels
+			- Max/Min for each row?
+			- 2D-Array with Max/Min?
-		- [] For pixel find neighbour pixels
+		- [x] For pixel find neighbour pixels
+			-struct with directions of neighbour